ClareForrest/Price-Calculator/README.md

 1. Install node.js -v 6.14.11
 2. Install git
 3. In the terminal git clone the app to your home directory
-4. Run the setup executable file
+4. Run the setup executable file AND filepath to base-prices.json file that you will be using ~/redbubble/bin/setup
-~/redbubble/bin/setup
 5. Run the comparenow executable to start the app ~/redububble/bin/index